green-fox-academy/chama-malachite/AWSCLI-Java-Webapp.md

 ### Deploying the .WAR file to Elastic Beanstalk

 Deploying a .WAR file to Elastic Beanstalk via the AWC Console in a browser is a straightforward process.
-You just need to create a new application, choose Java, upload your .WAR file, and click Upload & Deploy.
+You just need to click "create new web application", choose Java or Tomcat as a platform, upload your .WAR file, and click Upload.

-However, what this does in the background is that it creates an Amazon S3 (Simple Storage Service) bucket, in which it deploys the application, and links it to Elastic Beanstalk.
+What this does in the background is that it creates an Amazon S3 (Simple Storage Service) bucket, in which it deploys the application, and links it to Elastic Beanstalk.
+We need this S3 bucket if we want to upload our program via the AWS CLI.

+To upload a Java web app via the AWS CLI, follow the steps in the example below.
+Let's suppose you already have a Java web app running called 'hello-world', which is uploaded to an AWS server in the eu-central-1 region.

+#### Step 1: Find the S3 bucket the program runs in

+> aws elasticbeanstalk describe-application-versions --application-name hello-world

+The output of the command above will contain a line called "S3Bucket" : "elasticbeanstalk-eu-central-1-XXXXXX".
+This is the address of the S3 bucket we need to upload our .WAR to.

+#### Step 2: Upload the .WAR file to the S3 bucket

+> aws s3 cp ./hello-world.war s3://elasticbeanstalk-eu-central-1-XXXXXX/s3-hello-world.war

+With the above command, we've uploaded our "hello-world.war" file to S3 as "s3-hello-world.war"

+#### Step 3: Create a new application version

+> aws elasticbeanstalk create-application-version --application-name hello-world --version-label s3-upload --source-bundle S3Bucket=elasticbeanstalk-eu-central-1-XXXXXX,S3Key=s3-hello-world.war

+With the above command, we've created a new version for our hello-world app, with the version name "s3-upload".
+However, we still need to tell Elastic Beanstalk to use this new version.
+For this, we have to update the environment.

+#### Step 4: Get application environment name

+> aws elasticbeanstalk describe-environments --application-name hello-world

+To identify which environment do we need to update, run the above command.
+The output will contain a line "EnvironmentName": "hello-world-env", this is our environment name.

+#### Step 5: Update the environment

+> aws elasticbeanstalk update-environment --environment-name hello-world-env --version-label s3-upload

+With this command we tell Elastic Beanstalk to deploy our new version of the app, called "s3-upload".
+This command will return an output that contains a line "VersionLabel": "s3-upload".
+If the version label matches the new version we've created in Step 3, the update was successful.

+#### Step 6: Verify app health

+Re-run the command in Step 4, that describes the environment.
+The output contains a line "Health": "Green".
+If the health is green, then the deployment was successful.